Jo Yarker;PhD, MSc, CPsychol

 Managing Partner

-Rachel provides the leadership and direction for Affinity, alongside Jo.
+Dr Rachel Lewis provides the leadership and direction for Affinity, alongside Jo.
 Rachel is widely published in the field of health and wellbeing at work and has contributed to national guidance, and evidence-based tools and interventions.
 She also leads on strategy development, risk management and training and development programmes.
+Alongside her work at Affinity, Rachel is a Reader at Birkbeck, University of London and has been recognised by the British Psychological Society for her outstanding contribution to the profession of Occupational Psychology.

 Why do you work in the Wellbeing field?